 It does take a bit of time to get familiar with the driving, however as you drive more and more, you will start getting used to it.
 As you think about driving on the left, here are some pieces of information you should think about:

-Roundabouts are very common throughout New Zealand and you will need to learn quickly how to drive into and out of one.
+Roundabouts are very common when driving in New Zealand and you will need to learn quickly how to drive into and out of one.
 Usually there will be three directions to go in when entering a roundabout – left, straight, or right.

 When entering the roundabout remember you will be going clockwise (to the left first) and you MUST YIELD TO YOUR RIGHT.
 That means before you enter the roundabout always look right and make sure the path is clear.
 Only once all cars are clear from the right can you head into the roundabout.